TravelXML/scholar-pulse-ce967982/README.md

 **Scholar Plus** is an open-source, all-in-one education management and engagement platform designed to streamline academic reporting, enhance communication among schools, teachers, parents, and students, and manage extracurricular activities.
 With a mobile-first approach and a clean, minimalist design accentuated in forest green (#OB6623), Scholar Plus provides a unified solution from admissions and academic performance tracking to health monitoring and campus facility access via QR codes.

-Stay tuned for more updates as I continue refining and mapping out this version whenever I get the time.
 ---

 ## Table of Contents